biertisch/minitalk/README.md

 ---
 ### Usage

 Start the server first.
-It will print its PID, whcih the client uses to connect.
+It will print its PID, which the client uses to connect.

 ```
 ./server								# server